ProGTX/clinfo/README.md

 required way more time than I should have spent, really, but I digress), by running `make` in a Developer Command Prompt for Visual Studio, provided an OpenCL SDK (such as the Intel or AMD one) is installed.

+An easier option is to use CMake - especially VS2017 can just open the CMakeLists.txt and configure everything automatically.

 Precompiled Windows executable are available as artefacts of the AppVeyor CI.